Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 6. Use tasks and management apps.

-As a student, procrastination can limit your potential and undermine your results.
+As a student, procrastination can limit your potential and hurt your results.

-Thus, it’s important to take proactive steps to overcome it.
+Thus, it’s essential to take proactive steps to overcome it.

-All these points discussed on stopping procrastination and studying can help you out.
+All these points discussed on how to stop procrastination and start studying can help you out.

-The final subheadings have helped you see how you can completely eradicate procrastination and take charge of your life.
+The final subheading gave insight into how to eradicate procrastination and take charge of your life.

 So, this is the end of your worries about procrastination.
-You will no longer find it difficult to get your tasks done.
+You will no longer find it challenging to get your tasks done.

 Glad you can now eliminate procrastination to help you achieve goals and stay guilt-free!